Skip to main content

 Finding the perfect 3D printer depends on your experience level, budget, and what you want to print.
 Here's a quick guide:

-Start with a reliable, well-documented printer like the Creality Ender 3 or Elegoo Neptune 4.
-These offer great value and huge community support for troubleshooting.
+Start with a reliable, well-documented printer like the Creality Ender 3 V3 SE or Bambu Lab A1 mini.
+These offer great value, auto bed leveling, and huge community support for troubleshooting.

-The Bambu Lab A1 and Prusa MK4 represent the sweet spot of reliability, speed, and print quality.
+The Bambu Lab P1S, Bambu Lab X2D, and Prusa CORE One represent the sweet spot of reliability, speed, and multi-color print quality.
 They "just work" out of the box.

 Quick Tips